Chart Color Schemes

 Macgregor hosts a young demographic, positioning it in the bottom quartile nationwide

-Macgregor's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than Australia's national average of 38 years.
-Compared to Greater Brisbane, Macgregor has a higher proportion of residents aged 25-34 (22.5%), but fewer residents aged 5-14 (9.1%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-According to data from the 2021 Census, Macgregor's population has seen an increase in the proportion of residents aged 25 to 34, growing from 20.2% to 22.5%, while the proportion of those aged 65 to 74 has declined from 8.7% to 7.2%.
-Demographic modeling projects significant changes in Macgregor's age profile by 2041, with the strongest projected growth occurring among residents aged 45-54, increasing by 72% and adding 514 residents to reach a total of 1,231.
+Macgregor has a median age of 33 years, which is slightly lower than Greater Brisbane's average of 36 and significantly below the national average of 38.
+Compared to Greater Brisbane, Macgregor has a higher proportion of residents aged 25-34 (22.5%) but fewer residents aged 5-14 (9.1%).
+This concentration of 25-34 year-olds is notably higher than the national figure of 14.5%.
+Post-2021 Census data indicates that the 25 to 34 age group has increased from 20.2% to 22.5%, while the 65 to 74 cohort has decreased from 8.7% to 7.2%.
+By 2041, demographic modeling projects significant changes in Macgregor's age profile, with the strongest growth expected in the 45 to 54 cohort, which is projected to grow by 72%, adding 514 residents and reaching a total of 1,231.